SepiaBeet50370/project3/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code according to the terms of the license...
+You are free to use, modify, and distribute the code according to the terms of the license.